-4 Old-Fashioned Ways Loan Officers Turn Borrowers into Fans
+4 Old-Fashioned Ways Loan Originators Turn Borrowers into Fans

 Today’s digital environment has spawned the movement towards a heavily process-driven sales model.
 This works to lower origination costs and speed up the home buying process, both of which are coveted outcomes for borrowers, but it also leaves something to be desired on the human side of the transaction.

 Empathy and sincerity can be strong competitive differentiators.
-Use these four “old-fashioned” sales methods to build stronger relationships with borrowers based around an emotional connection, not just a transactional one.
+Use these four “old-fashioned” sales methods to build stronger relationships with borrowers based on an emotional connection, not just a transactional one.